LukeAFullard/script2stlite/README.md

 *   `APP_NAME`: "my simple app" - This will be used for the HTML file name and page title.
 *   `APP_REQUIREMENTS`: Lists `streamlit`, `pandas`, and `numpy`.
 *   `APP_ENTRYPOINT`: `home.py` - This is the main script for the Streamlit app.
+*   `CONFIG: ""` - This is the streamlit configuration file which must be a toml file.
+See Example 6 in theexample folder.
 *   `APP_FILES`: Includes `functions.py` (a supporting Python module) and `assets/image.jpg` (an image asset).

 ### 3. Review the Streamlit Application Code